The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 1. Consult a Lawyer

 An attorney or advocate who specializes in Social Security disability cases knows exactly what you need in terms of documentation, evidence, and other resources to complete your application.
 Because they specialize in handling this sort of case, they can take the guesswork out of applying, which would otherwise slow down the process.
 Since 80% of all applicants have an attorney by the final stage, we recommend you start with one to improve your chances of a favorable outcome.
+Having a lawyer file your disability paperwork makes you nearly 3x more likely to receive SSD benefits.

 2. Disability Seriousness